Skip to Content

 When I first heard the term “miniature German Shepherd,” I instinctively pictured a smaller version of a purebred German Shepherd.
 I wondered if you could buy a German Shepherd, which stayed as cute as a puppy – forever.

-German Shepherds can be small.
+German Shepherds can have dwarfism.
 However, they likely suffer from pituitary dwarfism, a rare genetic condition.
 A small healthy GSD is a mini German Shepherd, but this is a mixed breed whereby a GSD is crossed with a smaller dog such as a Poodle or Corgi.

 Nonetheless, take a look at this inspiring dwarf German Shepherd named “Ranger,” who refuses to let dwarfism get in the way of living life to the fullest.
 He was born in Phoenix, Arizona, and is known as the dog that will “forever be a puppy.”